vohkt/TI-Collection/README.md

   *Spawn webserver*
   python3 -m http.server [PORT]

+  *Search for SUID Files*
+  To look for the files with SUID permission we can use the command: find / -type f -user root -perm -4000 2>/dev/null

 **Don't kill my cat**
 A tool that generates obfuscated shellcode that is stored inside of polyglot images.